tktruong/python_projects/README.md

-# python_projects
+# Python Projects

-Python projects and games I worked on as I learned
+Mini projects created with python

+* Simplified Version of BlackJack
+	* User plays against the computer as the dealer

+* Tic Tac Toe
+	* Accommodates 2 players